-- Words to Know rings: liquid, solid, consequence, boundary - Teacher Journal Lesson #19
+- WRAP set #7 - Vocabulary Picture Cards: liquid, solid, boundary, consequence - Words to Know rings: liquid, solid, consequence, boundary - Teacher Journal Lesson #18

 - Before the lesson...
 Preview the lesson text. - O Decide which chapters or sections you will focus on; you don't need to reread the book to students.
 You may want to read chapters you did not read in the previous lessons. - Use sticky notes to mark passages where you will model making inferences or ask inferential questions.
 The suggestions below are used in the lesson routines, but you could also mark others. - (p.
 5) Ask how eggs and the earth are different. - (p.
 6) Ask why scientists think the core has other elements besides iron.
 Why don't they know? - (p.
 7) Ask where the pressure on the inner core comes from. - (p.
 8) Ask why the outer core is liquid. - (p.
 10) What would happen if Earth didn't have a magnetic field?